mikelui/mikelui.github.io/_guides/VHDL-basics.md

 In `line 24`, I decided to use the `and4` we made earlier to connect up some signals in my circuit.
  - First, we give a name to that particular `and4` instance (`a_name_for_this_part_of_my_schematic`).
    Each `and4` I create here is called making a new *instance*, compared to just *declaring* it as a component.
-   Everything in our circuit needs a name unless it's a basic [NOT, AND, OR, NOR, et al](http://www.brunel.ac.uk/~eestmba/hdl/opervhdl.html) gate.
+   Everything in our circuit needs a name unless it's a basic [AND, OR, NOT, NOR, et al](http://www.brunel.ac.uk/~eestmba/hdl/opervhdl.html) gate.
  - Then, we specify that we're using an `and4`.
  - Last, we specify how to connect our signals to the component.